cloudmesh-community/fa18-516-21/project-paper/report.md

 Client App is designed using following technologies

-* ElectronJS [@electronjs] : Using ElectronJS we can build cross platform desktop apps with JavaScript, HTML and CSS.
+* ElectronJS [@fa18-516-21-electronjs] : Using ElectronJS we can build cross platform desktop apps with JavaScript, HTML and CSS.
 ElectronJS combines power of native apps with beautiful web interface.

-* BackboneJS [@backbonejs] : BackboneJS provides an MVC structure with models,collections and views.
+* BackboneJS [@fa18-516-21-backbonejs] : BackboneJS provides an MVC structure with models,collections and views.
 For code reusability views have been divided in to two categories